 ‘The Raven’ is, to some, Poe’s masterpiece.

 It is a supernatural, dream-like poem that makes use of his most frequently visited themes.
-There are loss, death, fear, and, and above all else, the haunting presence of the talking raven.
+There are loss, death, fear, and, above all else, the haunting presence of the talking raven.
 The creature cries throughout the text, a single word: “Nevermore.”

 Once upon a midnight dreary, while I pondered, weak and weary,